At the stroke of midnight on January 1, 2018, six new laws are now in effect

 a huge win for rideshare companies like Uber and Lyft.

-- HB 437 – This law is tied to HB 435 and creates public-records exemptions
+- HB 437 – Tied to HB 435 this law creates public-records exemptions

 - HB 911 – This law makes several changes related to rules and licensure

 for public insurance adjusters.

 - SB 800 – Health insurers and maintenance organizations are now required

 to offer “medication synchronization” once a year.
 Patients

 are now able to align the refill dates of prescriptions.

 Most other new laws passed during the 2017 session went into effect July